Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/listen.md

 # Listen

-The `listen` command sends real-time audio streams to your application over a WebSocket connection for processing.
+The `listen` verb sends real-time audio streams to your application over a WebSocket connection for processing.
-The [Call Recording](../../webapp/recent-calls.md#call-recordings) feature relies on this command.
+The [Call Recording](../../webapp/recent-calls.md#call-recordings) feature relies on this verb.

-This table outlines the properties related to the audio streams sent by the `listen` command:
+This table outlines the properties related to the audio streams sent by the `listen` verb:

 | Properties      | Description    |
 |-----------------|----------------|